 What Helped Me Calm My Skin

 I have always used pure almond body oil that my mother bought.
-I highly recommend the L’Occitane Almond Body Oil.
+I highly recommend L’Occitane Almond Body Oil.
 It works perfectly.
-That’s a great body oil to protect the skin from extreme negative pressure.
+That’s a great body oil to protect the skin from negative pressure.